12/28/2025

 Bird Seed 101

 1. Black Oil Sunflower Seeds: a universal seed that’s easy to crack and attracts the widest variety of birds.
 It’s nutrient dense with a high fat and high protein content, especially for winter bird feeders.
-Overall the best choice.
+Overall the best choice year round and for winter bird food.

 5. Suet: not a bird seed but a common winter bird food.
 Suet is made of tallow fat or peanut butter fat, or sometimes both.
-Some suet has seed mixed in.
+Some suet has seed and other foods mixed in.
+There are loads of bird food recipes for how to make suet at home.

 Seed Mixes & Fillers